Few-Shot Segmentation with Global and Local Contrastive Learning: Method

 \subsubsection{Global Contrastive Learning}

 The global contrastive loss~\cite{contrastivelearn} has been widely used for pre-training by distinguishing features obtained from different images.
-In this paper, we also use the global contrastive loss to learn a global level prior to distinguish the image level features.
+In this paper, we also use the global contrastive loss to learn a global level prior to distinguishing the image level features.

 Following~\cite{mocov2}, we random sample one image from the dataset and transform the image into two different variants as a positive pair.
 For the negative pairs $I_k$, we sample one image from the queue.
-Consider we encode one query image $I_q$ to vector $q$, and encode a set of reference images (negative pairs) as keys to vectors $k_{0,1,...}$.
+Consider we encode one query image $I_q$ to vector $q$, and encode a set of reference images as keys to vectors $k_{0,1,2...}$.
 We use the InfoNCE~\cite{infoace} as our contrastive loss:

-Here we set $K=65536$ to get $K$ negative samples, $k_+$ is the positive pair from the same image, and the $\tau$ is a temperature hyper-parameter~\cite{tau}.
-The value of the contrastive loss is low when the feature similarity is high for positive pairs and low for negative pairs.
+In line with previous approaches~\cite{moco,mocov2}, we adopt $K=65536$ negative samples for our method. $k_0$ denotes the positive pair from the same image, and we set the temperature hyper-parameter $\tau$~\cite{tau}.
+The contrastive loss's value is low when the feature similarity is high for positive pairs and low for negative pairs.

-We follow MoCo~\cite{moco} to build a dynamic dictionary to keep a large dictionary size.
-The dictionary's keys will be updated by replacing the oldest mini-batch with the new one following a momentum way~\cite{moco}.
+To maintain a large dictionary size, we build a dynamic dictionary following MoCo~\cite{moco}.
+The keys of the dictionary are updated by replacing the oldest mini-batch with the new one in a momentum-based manner.